CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/manually-remove.md

 ### <a name="menu-fix"></a>Menu Fix

-Occasionally component menu links are not displayed in Joomla components menu to fix this try running these SQL queries:
+Occasionally component menu links are not displayed in the Joomla components menu, to fix this try running these SQL queries:

      -- Experienced database users only
      -- Run these queries in a database editor such phpMyAdmin